Front Page

 Typical duration (when the rules are known): 45 minutes.

-Minimum player age: 12.
+Minimum player age: 14.

 To start the game, shuffle the cards.
 Each player draws 7 cards.

 The progression of a game is made of consecutive adventures, with each adventure made of consecutive and alternating turns played by each player.
-Each adventure is always followed by a new adventure or by the game's end.

 Mechanics: